Parihaka: First resistance: The Ploughmen

 On 29 June the armed constabulary began arresting the ploughmen.
 Large squads pounced on the ploughing parties, who offered no resistance.
 Dozens a day were arrested, but their places were immediately taken by others who had travelled from as far away as Waikanae.
-Te Whiti directed that those of the greatest mana, or prestige, should be the first to put their hands to the ploughshares, so among the first arrested were the prominent figures Titokowaru, Te Iki and Matakatea.
+Te Whiti directed that those of the greatest mana, or prestige, should be the first to put their hands to the ploughshares, so among the first arrested were the prominent figures Tītokowaru, Te Iki and Matakatea.
 As Taranaki jails became full, ploughmen were sent to the Mt Cook barracks in Wellington.
-By August almost 200 prisoners had been taken.Scott's book refers to a total of about 400 Māori were arrested in the ploughing and fencing campaigns.
-The Waitangi Tribunal, at section 8.13 of its Taranaki report, claims more than 420 ploughmen were imprisoned by the end of 1879 and that 216 fencers were arrested in 1880, making a total of more than 636 arrests over the course of the two campaigns.
+By August almost 200 prisoners had been taken.
 By then, however, the protest action seemed to be having some success, with Sheehan, the Native Minister, telling Parliament on 23 July: "I was not aware ...what the exact position of those lands on the west coast was.
 It has only been made clear to us by the interruption of the surveys.
-It turns out that from the White Cliffs to Waitotara the whole country is strewn with unfulfilled promises."
+It turns out that from the White Cliffs to Waitōtara the whole country is strewn with unfulfilled promises."
 A former Native Minister, Dr Daniel Pollen, also warned of the consequences of firmer government action against the Parihaka ploughmen: "I warn my honourable friend that there are behind Te Whiti not two hundred men, but a great many times two hundred men."
 All the prisons of New Zealand would not be big enough to hold them, he warned.

 On 10 August leading pro-government chiefs issued a proclamation to all tribes of New Zealand calling on the government to halt surveys of disputed lands and on Māori to end their action in claiming those lands.
 The proclamation also proposed testing the legality of the confiscations in the Supreme Court.
 Te Whiti agreed to a truce and by the end of the month the ploughing ended.